-A second way to define the distance between two states is to use the Jaccard distance function.
+A second way to count the distance between two states is to use the Jaccard distance function.
 In this case, we compute all the descendants of each value of a state.
 For two values of two states corresponding to the same context parameter, we measure the fraction of the intersection of their corresponding lowest level value sets over the union of this two sets.
 In this case, we consider as a better match, the "smallest" state in terms of cardinality.
-Next, we define the Jaccard distance of two values $v_1$ and $v_2$ and use it to define the Jaccard state distance: